-Officers should avoid issuing notices addressed to the "owner/occupier" and ideally these should be kept separate.
-However, it is better to over-serve a notice than to under-serve a notice.
-Therefore, if in doubt, in addition to sending the notice to the named owners and occupiers, do include copies addressed to "the owner" and to "the occupier".
+It is better to over-serve a notice than to under-serve a notice.
+Therefore, in addition to sending the notice to the named owners and occupiers, officers should include copies addressed to "the owner" and to "the occupier".
+However, officers should avoid issuing notices addressed to the "owner/occupier" together and ideally these should be kept separate.